prody/ProDy-website/tutorials/insty_tutorial/trajectory.rst

 .. ipython:: python

-   number_of_counts = interactionsDCD.getTimeInteractions()
+   number_of_counts = interactionsTrajectory.getTimeInteractions()

-Similar to the single PDB analysis, we have an access to each interaction type by using: :meth:`.InteractionsDCD.getHydrogenBonds` method, etc.
+Similar to the single PDB analysis, we have an access to each interaction type by using: :meth:`.InteractionsTrajectory.getHydrogenBonds` method, etc.

 .. ipython:: python

-   interactionsDCD.getHydrogenBonds()
+   interactionsTrajectory.getHydrogenBonds()

 Change selection criteria for interaction type
 -------------------------------------------------------------------------------

-The :meth:`.interactionsDCD.calcProteinInteractionsDCD` method computes interactions using default parameters for interactions.
+The :meth:`.interactionsTrajectory.calcProteinInteractionsTrajectory` method computes interactions using default parameters for interactions.
 However, it can be changed according to our needs.
 To do that, we need to recalculate the selected types of interactions.

-We can do it using the following functions: :func:`.calcHydrogenBondsDCD`, :func:`.calcHydrogenBondsDCD`, :func:`.calcSaltBridgesDCD`, :func:`.calcRepulsiveIonicBondingDCD`, :func:`.calcPiStackingDCD`,
+We can do it using the following functions: :func:`.calcHydrogenBondsTrajectory`, :func:`.calcHydrogenBondsTrajectory`, :func:`.calcSaltBridgesTrajectory`, :func:`.calcRepulsiveIonicBondingTrajectory`, :func:`.calcPiStackingTrajectory`,
-:func:`.calcPiCationDCD`, :func:`.calcHydrophohicDCD`, and use
+:func:`.calcPiCationTrajectory`, :func:`.calcHydrophohicTrajectory`, and use
-:meth:`.InteractionsDCD.setNewHydrogenBondsDCD`,
-:meth:`.InteractionsDCD.setNewSaltBridgesDCD`,
-:meth:`.InteractionsDCD.setNewRepulsiveIonicBondingDCD`,
-:meth:`.InteractionsDCD.setNewPiStackingDCD`,
-:meth:`.InteractionsDCD.setNewPiCationDCD`,
+:meth:`.InteractionsTrajectory.setNewHydrogenBondsTrajectory`,
+:meth:`.InteractionsTrajectory.setNewSaltBridgesTrajectory`,
+:meth:`.InteractionsTrajectory.setNewRepulsiveIonicBondingTrajectory`,
+:meth:`.InteractionsTrajectory.setNewPiStackingTrajectory`,
+:meth:`.InteractionsTrajectory.setNewPiCationTrajectory`,
-:meth:`.InteractionsDCD.setNewHydrophohicDCD` method to replace it in the main Instance.
+:meth:`.InteractionsTrajectory.setNewHydrophohicTrajectory` method to replace it in the main Instance.

 For example:

 .. ipython:: python

-   atoms = parsePDB(PDBfile)
-   dcd = Trajectory(DCDfile)
-   dcd.link(atoms)
-   dcd.setCoords(atoms)

-   newRIB = calcRepulsiveIonicBondingDCD(atoms, dcd, distA=8)
+   newRIB = calcRepulsiveIonicBondingTrajectory(atoms, dcd, distA=8)
-   interactionsDCD.setNewRepulsiveIonicBondingDCD(newRIB)
+   interactionsTrajectory.setNewRepulsiveIonicBondingTrajectory(newRIB)

 .. ipython:: python

-   atoms = parsePDB(PDBfile)
-   dcd = Trajectory(DCDfile)
-   dcd.link(atoms)
-   dcd.setCoords(atoms)

-   newPiCation = calcPiCationDCD(atoms, dcd, distA=6)
+   newPiCation = calcPiCationTrajectory(atoms, dcd, distA=6)
-   interactionsDCD.setNewPiCationDCD(newPiCation)
+   interactionsTrajectory.setNewPiCationTrajectory(newPiCation)

 Statistics